eGroupTeam/eGroupAI-faceRecognition-JAVA/README.md

    * Clone Project
    * Copy project env into project
    * Import Project
-   * Create the folder at disk c name QuickStart and copy engine,license and resources into Disk C folder QuickSart
+   * Create the folder at disk c name QuickStart and copy engine,license and resources into the folder
       * Download engine and put in the QuickStart ( [login your account](https://www.egroup.com.tw) )
           * e.g. C:\QuickStart_bk\eGroupAI_FaceEngine_CPU_Windows_V4.2.2
       * Download license.key and put int the engine foler